estelle/flexbox/draft/04_flex_examples.md

 		flex-wrap: wrap;
 	}

-The shell `&lt;article>`, with a class of `.calendar`, is turned into into a flex container 75% of the width of the parent.
+The shell `<article>`, with a class of `.calendar`, is turned into into a flex container 75% of the width of the parent.
 We also reset our counter every time we encounter a new calendar.
-The `&lt;ol>` of dates and `&lt;ul>` of days are both flex items and flex containers.
+The `<ol>` of dates and `<ul>` of days are both flex items and flex containers.
 Only the ordered list of dates is allowed to wrap onto multiple lines.

 	.calendar ol:before {
 		content: '';